nixnull/agoranomic.github.io/index.md

   game and things that go on there, although it cannot be used for game actions (posting them to agora-discussion by mistake is quite common!).

+* [gio](https://agoranomic.groups.io/g/main) is the current primary
+  backup list.
+It is a public list that players may use to do actions (especially if they're trying to be sneaky).
+It is mainly used if the main lists are down for maintenance.

 * [tue](http://listserver.tue.nl/mailman/listinfo/agora) normally
   receives no messages.
-It is a backup list, usually used when there are issues with the others.
-It is still a public list, and players will ocassionally try to do actions here.
+It is an older backup list, now considered secondary to gio.

 For more informal discussion, there is also an official IRC channel, [##nomic on freenode.net](irc:irc.freenode.net/##nomic) ([web